Tottenham Hotspur Logo

 Tottenham Hotspur Logo History

-Between 1956 and 2006, the Spurs used the coat of arms, where the objects, showing any attachment to this locality, were depicted.
-Lions, leaning on a shield, was taken from the coat of arms of the Northumberland family.
-They owned most of the Tottenham land, and Sir Henry Percy (Harry Hotspur) was a member of this family.
-Lions were carrying a shield with the inscription “THFC” (the abbreviation of the official name of the club).
-The mansion, owned by Bruce Castle, was located 400 yards from the stadium.
-Now it is a museum.
-In the upper right, we can see seven elm trees, growing in the London grove of Page Green.
-Historians assume that these plants point to the place where the witches were burnt.
-Also, there is a Latin saying “Audere Est Facere” written on the coat of arms.
+From 1983, the “Spurs” used a crest featuring symbols of attachment to this area.
+Lions resting on the shield were taken from the coat of arms of the Northumberland family.
+They owned much of Tottenham’s lands, and Sir Henry Percy (Harry Hotspur) was a member of this family.
+The lions carried a shield bearing the inscription “THFC” (an abbreviation of the club’s official name).
+A mansion belonging to Bruce Castle was located 400 yards from the stadium.
+It now houses a museum.
+In the upper right corner, we see seven elms growing in the London grove of Page Green.
+Historians suggest that these plants indicate the place where witches were burned.
+The crest also bears the Latin saying “Audere Est Facere.”

 What is Tottenham Hotspur?